Laurent-EECS/ssh/README.md

 ```
 When a Terminal request is made, the uppercase value is the chosen one if you press ENTER without typing anything.

 Before logging out, you need to extend your privileges for your personnal account !
-You will need them to manage the SSH configuration.
+You will need them to manage the SSH configuration !

 **WE NEVER USE THE ROOT ACCOUNT TO OPERATE ON A SYSTEM !
 SAFETY ISSUE !**

 ### 2.2.
 Extend your privileges for your user account
-As **root**, type the command :
+As **root**, type the command line :
 ```
 visudo
 ```